keras-team/keras-hub/CONTRIBUTING.md

 ### Run all tests

-You can run all the testing we run continuously for the repository with:
+You can run the testing we run continuously for the repository with:

 ```shell
 pytest
 ```

 Some slow integration tests (e.g. tests that download large files) are disabled by default.
-You can run these by running:
+You can include these by running:

 ```shell
 pytest --runslow